Humi-HR/partners-api/README.md

 **Our Open API is in a closed beta phase.** We are more than happy to provide a token to explore current functionality.
 However, as this is still actively in development -- there may be unexpected changes, downtime, or other complications.

 **Use at your own risk.** If you have additional questions, desired use cases, or comments, our product team is interested to speak to you.
-Please contact api@humi.ca with any questions.
+Please contact support@humi.ca with any questions.

 ## Table of Contents
 * [Introduction](#introduction)